uidaholib/main-web-redesign_draft/content/covid19/impact.md

 - Saturday: 9am – 6pm
 - Sunday: 9am – 8pm

+### Reference Desk

+The main reference desk is closed with all [Reference Services]({{ '/help/' | relative_url }}) virtual only.
+However, to help with this transition, reference hours have been **expanded**!

+Reference Hours (online):

+- Monday - Thursday: 8am - 8pm
+- Friday: 8am - 5pm
+- Sunday: 2pm - 8pm

+Visit the [Reference Services]({{ '/help/' | relative_url }}) page to ask librarians questions via chat, text, or email.
+You can also make a research appointment for individualized help via Zoom, tailored to finding relevant resources for your specific information need.

 ### Collections and Services

 The [Gary Strong Curriculum Center]({{ '/services/curriculumcenter.html' | relative_url }}) will be closed to the public with services available online only.